Osney Cemetery

-Lych gate entrance to the cemetery.

 Osney Cemetery (also known as Osney St Mary Cemetery) is a disused Church of England cemetery in Osney, west Oxford, England.
 Its entrance is in Osney Lane, which runs off the south end of Mill Street, south of Botley Road and near the site of Osney Abbey.
 It borders the Cherwell Valley Line railway a short distance south of Oxford railway station.